home Hair & Skin arrow

 Medication

 How about a little anecdote?
-Because did you know that the two main hair loss medications, minoxidil and finasteride, were discovered purely by accident?
+Because did you know that the two main hair loss medications, like minoxidil, wasdiscovered purely by accident?
 Originally, they were used for something else entirely.

 It was a similar story with minoxidil.
 Originally, it was used to treat high blood pressure.
 But then came the astonishing discovery that hair growth improved in many patients.
 And that was the birth of the minoxidil-containing tincture for alopecia patients.